Episode 30 – Awake

 Jaak: The thing is…

-Tag: I dunno why I stuck my elbow out – I just did it.
-It was like at that moment, I just felt really strong – but without needing to actually do anything more.
+Tag: I dunno why I stuck my elbow out — I just did it.
+It was like, at that moment, I just felt really strong — but without needing to actually do anything more.

-Grandpa Snow: The valley snow leopards have known about the stones found and mined here in the valleys for many generations.
+Grandpa Snow: The valley snow leopards have known about the stones found and mined here in the valleys for many generations—

-There was one story in particular… whispers and rumours swirled for years that they had found a large cavern, one that was full of glowing cyan stones and surrounded by bright blue crystals.
+Whispers and rumours swirled for years that they had found a large cavern, one that was full of glowing cyan stones and surrounded by bright blue crystals.

 So where exactly did you find these stones?